winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 \end{align}
 $$

-After this small example our complete set of context vocabulary would be: `{cute, purred, softly, small, meowed, furry, old}`.
+After this small example our complete set of context vocabulary would be: `{cute, purred, small, furry, meowed, old, loud,  barked}`.
 Using this generated vocabulary, one way we can create a vector representation for each of our target words is as follows:

 $$
 \begin{align}